wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 * Swift Templates - Build your front-end templates directly from the WordPress admin UI, without writing any PHP code
 * Front-end Posting - form builder for content creation and editing
 * Options Page Creator - create option pages for your theme or your plugin
-* More field types: Datepicker, Country Select, User Select
+* More field types: Date-picker, Country Select, User Select, CPT Select
 * Premium Email Support for your project

  [See complete list of PRO features](http://www.cozmoslabs.com/wordpress-creation-kit/)